Akmeena4u/Web-Development-Bootcamp/005_Node.js/002_Packages and Modules/001_Modules in Nodejs.md

 console.log(math.subtract(5, 3)); // 2
 ```

+---
+#### Note
+- while using module must add the below script in pacakge.json
+- main-  The entry point of the project.
+This is the file that will be executed when the module is required.
+- Example: "main": "module.js"

 ### Conclusion
 Node.js modules facilitate code organization, reusability, and collaboration within the JavaScript ecosystem.
 With built-in, user-defined, and third-party modules, developers can efficiently build scalable, maintainable, and feature-rich applications using Node.js.
 Understanding module systems like CommonJS and ES Modules is fundamental for effective Node.js development.